 Before initiating a transfer, ensure you understand how crypto transfers work, including the risks associated with on-chain transactions.

 You can deposit cryptocurrency from an external wallet or exchange directly into your IG Crypto account via a blockchain transfer.
+This guide explains how the process works, what you need before you start, and what to check before confirming a transfer.

 Note: The ability to transfer tokens is subject to change at any time, though this is expected to be infrequent.
-For the latest information on supported tokens, check the Which Cryptocurrencies Are Supported for Transfers? article or contact our support team via Chat or WhatsApp.
+For the latest information on supported tokens, check the Which Cryptocurrencies Are Supported for Transfers article or contact our support team via Chat or WhatsApp.

 Key concepts